 - quantifying nitrogen removal by ribbed mussels and seed oysters in the lower Providence River, Rhode Island.

 Oyster Cages as Finfish Habitat

-Milford Laboratory staff are using GoPro cameras to document habitat services provided to fish by aquaculture gear in Long Island Sound.
+Milford Lab staff are using GoPro cameras to document habitat services provided by aquaculture gear to fish in Long Island Sound.
 Off-bottom oyster cages are an increasingly common method for culturing oysters.
-These cages create complex 3-dimensional structure that may provide habitat for fish and other animals.
-Shellfish growers routinely observe fish at a variety of life stages interacting with aquaculture gear on their farms.
-Oyster farms with large numbers of cages may act as artificial reefs attracting and aggregating a variety of fish species.
+These cages are complex three dimensional structures that may provide habitat for fish and other animals.
+Shellfish growers routinely observe fish of various life stages interacting with aquaculture gear on their farms.
+Oyster farms with large numbers of cages may act as artificial reefs, attracting a variety of fish species.

 For more information, contact Shannon Meseck.